 - Japan Tobacco: Has suspended marketing activities and launch of new product in Russia.
 Production is still continuing at its 4 or 5 plants in Russia.
 It employs around 14,000 people across EMEA, over 3,000 of them are in Russia.
 388 were employed by JTI in Ukraine.

-- Toyota Motor: Has suspended production at its St Petersburg plant.
+- Toyota Motor: Has decided to end production at its St Petersburg plant (announced September 23 2022).
 Toyota employs over 24,000 in EMEA – around 3,000 are in Russia.
 174 people were employed in Ukraine.

-- Toyota Tsusho: the trading arm of Toyota group is “digging in” with their Russia operations according to the Yale CELI list.
+- Toyota Tsusho: the trading arm of Toyota group is “buying time” with their Russia operations according to the Yale CELI list.
 Employs over 2000 people in Russia and over 19,000 in EMEA.

 - Uniqlo/Fast Retailing : Initially announced its 50 stores in Russia would continue to operate, then that would shut them.
 Donating $10 m to the UNHCR.
 The company also will ship 200,000 items of clothing including blankets, underwear and jackets to Ukrainian refugees in Poland and elsewhere through the UNHCR.
 Has over 3,300 employees and 117 stores in Europe, which would as a rough estimate mean Uniqlo has around 1,400 staff in Russia – Dun & Bradstreet estimates 2,060.